-A chatbot could be a good choice for the customer who values convenience over price (for example when shopping for a present) as this customer wants a quick good enough outcome over shopping for exactly the right model and price combination.
+A chatbot could be a good model for the customer who values convenience over price (for example when shopping for a present) as this customer wants a quick good enough outcome over shopping for exactly the right model and price combination.
 The person who values price or is searching for exact features is likely better off with a graphical interface where they can filter options with more granularity.

 Of course all the chatbot business models above are brainstorming.
 There are likely to be many ideas for each step in the process.
 It is up to you to assess the value and feasibility of the ideas presented but hopefully, it gives you some idea as to what may be possible with chatbots.